Category: News Release

 Historical Resource Estimates

 This news release includes disclosure of a historical resource estimate.
-A qualified person has not done sufficient work to classify the historical estimate included in this Presentation as current mineral resources or mineral reserves.
-The Company is not treag the historical estimate as current mineral resources or mineral reserves.
+A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves.
+The Company does not treat the historical estimate as current.

-The historical estimate quoted in this Presentation related to the Trojarova Property was taken from a compendium produced by the Slovak Geological Survey, completed in March 1992 based on exploration work undertaking in the 1980s and 1990s.
+The historical estimate related to the Trojarová Property was taken from a compendium produced by the Slovak Geological Survey, completed in March 1992 based on exploration work undertaking in the 1980s and 1990s.
 It is entitled (English translation): “FINAL JOB REPORT, PEZINOK-TROJAROVA, Geological Survey State Enterprise”, report compendium number 78406 (Michel et al, 1992).

 The Slovak Geological Institute, the state agency that carried out all exploration and underground development work at Trojarová, classified the historical resources as “P1” and “C2” in the Slovak version of the Russian classification system, respectively.
 These are closest within the Canadian Institute of Mining, Metallurgy & Petroleum’s (“CIM”) classification system to “inferred mineral resources,” which is defined by the CIM as that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence gathered through appropriate sampling techniques from locations such as outcrops, trenches, pits, workings and drill holes.